Learning in Oak Class

 English

-Our class texts for this term are Voyage of the Sparrowhawk by Natasha Farrant and Boy, Roald Dahl’s autobiography.
+Our class texts for this term are Shadow by Michael Morpurgo and Hetty Feather by Jacqueline Wilson.
 Much of our writing will be linked to our texts and topics for the term.
-We will be covering several genres including narratives, descriptive writing, non-fiction writing, book reviews and newspaper report writing.
+We will be covering several genres including narrative, informal and formal letter writing, biographical, report writing and balanced arguments.
+To improve our speaking and listening skills, we will continue to have class debates from time to time.

 Children are regularly taught punctuation and grammar skills and are encouraged to use these skills accurately in their written work.